DohertyAssociates/AzNableProxy/README.md

 }
 ```

-### `GET` /api/search/azuretenantguid
+### `POST` /api/search/azuretenantguid
 This will return an N-Central site object where the Azure Tenant GUID matches the one provided.
-This is an HTTP GET operation and expects a JSON object as its body.
+This is an HTTP POST operation and expects a JSON object as its body.
 The body should be in the following format:
 ```json
 {
 	"azureTenantGuid":  "a19f37b4-34ca-4526-b84c-b53a3815ba0c",